intelligence101/nlp/WordVectors.md

 #### Embedding Space

->>> Estimated 13 million tokens for english language but are the all unrelated ?
+>> Estimated 13 million tokens for english language but are the all unrelated ?
+Probably Not !!!

+Thus, we would like to represent these tokens into some lower dimension word space that captures all the semantics of the english language.
+This is where word vectors help us.
+Just as thought experiment, let's try to solve this problem.
+How can we do it ?